Jump To Products

 There are funny stories, for example Evan, Tepui Tent’s founder, can tell you how he saw during a trip to Venezuela a bunch of cars with RTTs on top of them (Read HERE interview with Tepui), and not all where 4x4s or even SUVs.
-Nonetheless, if you own a sedan, or a very compact vehicle such as a hatchback, no matter how much you are attracted to a rooftop tent, our advice is for you to get a ground tent.
+Nonetheless, if you own a sedan, or a very compact vehicle such as a hatchback, keep in mind these tents will have a different impact on your vehicle.

 The reason being is that roof top tents are an additional weight on top of your roof, plus they aren’t exactly aerodynamic.
-We are talking about tents that are 120 lbs the lightest, and they need to be set up on a set of roof racks (more weight), so if your car is low and small, the suspension can be affected, the speed will be affected more by the extra weight, meaning you'll feel a big change in power, speed and acceleration.
+We are talking about tents that are 120 lbs the lightest, and they need to be set up on a set of roof racks (more weight), so if your car is smaller and with less power, then it will be affected more by the extra weight, meaning you'll feel a big change in power, speed and acceleration.

 Of course there are tents such as the Baja Series from Tepui that can be suitable for sedans, and we have seen it, but it’s not common.
 In the end it is down to you, and if you don’t mind all the other factors, you just want a good place to comfortably sleep at night while you are on a cross-country trip on your Corolla, go ahead.